A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 \begin{example}[PPI for mean outcome estimation] \end{example} We illustrate with a simple example based on population mean estimation of a scalar outcome $Y$ in the presence of outcome missingness introduced in \citet{angelopoulos2023prediction}.
 Suppose the data are independently and identically distributed according to a population distribution comprised of two partitions of size $m$ and $M$ with marginal mean outcome $\mu=\E[Y]$.
 For the first partition, we observe the outcome $Y^{\tt lab}_i$ and their corresponding ML-predicted alternatives $\widehat{Y}^{\tt lab}_i$: $\cD_{\tt lab} = \{(Y^{\tt lab}_i, \widehat{Y}^{\tt lab}_i)\}^m_{i=1}$, which is referred to as the ``labeled subset''.
-For the second, often larger, partition of data, we do not get to observe the outcome but can obtain their ML-predicted surrogates, i.e., $\cD_{\tt unlab} = \{\widehat{Y}^{\tt unlab}_i\}^M_{i=1}$, referred to as ``unlabeled subset''.
-The full data distribution of $Y$ between the two partitions are identical, i.e., the outcome is MCAR.
+For the second, often larger, partition of data, we do not get to observe the outcome but can obtain their ML-predicted surrogates, i.e., $\cD_{\tt unlab} = \{\widehat{Y}^{\tt unlab}_i\}^M_{i=1}$, referred to as the ``unlabeled subset''.
+We assume the outcome is MCAR, i.e., the full data distribution of $Y$ between the two partitions is identical.
 For both partitions, the predictions are obtained from other observed covariates and prediction models that have been externally trained to predict $Y$ using these covariates.
-As such, the pair $(Y,\widehat{Y})$ has the same distribution between the labeled and unlabled partitions, although $Y$ is missing for the unlabled subset.
+As such, the pair $(Y,\widehat{Y})$ has the same distribution between the labeled and unlabeled partitions, although $Y$ is missing for the unlabeled subset.